Remarks on Serre's modularity conjecture: Introduction

-Remark 2: One of the special features of the proof presented in this paper is that it does not require modularity lifting theorems in characteristic $2$.
-This can be particularly helpful when dealing with generalizations of Serre's conjecture to totally real number fields where $2$ is ramified, such as $\Q(\sqrt{2})$.
-Due to the fact that, together with the usual technical difficulties to work in characteristic $2$, several modularity lifting results extend to totally real number fields but only with the assumption that the prime $p$ is unramified, the possibility to avoid working in characteristic $2$ may be key when proving cases of Serre's conjecture over these fields. \\
+Remark: One of the special features of the proof presented in this paper is that it does not require modularity lifting theorems in characteristic $2$.
+This can be particularly helpful when dealing with generalizations of Serre's conjecture to totally real number fields where $2$ is ramified, such as $\Q(\sqrt{2})$ (keeping the assumption that the conductor of the representation is odd).
+Due to the fact that, together with the usual technical difficulties to work in characteristic $2$, several modularity lifting results extend to totally real number fields but only with the assumption that the prime $p$ is unramified, the possibility to avoid working in characteristic $2$ may be key when proving cases of Serre's conjecture over these fields.
+In fact, as in [Di4], it is sometimes key to be able to avoid all characteristics that do ramify in a given number field, and this is something that clearly can not be done using the method of ``weight reduction".\\ Also, it will be transparent to the reader that the present proof, if combined with modularity lifting theorems in characteristic $2$ as those used in the proof of Serre's conjecture obtained by Khare and Wintenberger, would extend to the case of arbitrary even conductor, but it will keep its specific features: it will be a more direct proof by ``killing ramification" instead of a proof purely by weight reduction.\\